martindale/snarl/README.md

 us for several years, since the beginning of [the Coding Soundtrack](https://soundtrack.io) community.
 He's an awesome automaton that helps us with a great many things, so be nice to him.

+Avatar for snarl is by [@yiyinglu](https://github.com/yiyinglu), who designed the original avatars for tuntable.fm.

 ## Quick Start
 You'll need to create a Bot User for your Slack organization, generally found at